cms-sw/cms-sw.github.io/start-new-cycle.md

 - Update `material_budget_ref.py` (if needed) for new release cycle (use existing reference for the new cycle).
 - Update cmssw known errors for new release cycle (if needed) in cms-bot/cmssw_known_errors.py
 - Commit and push these changes
+- Go to https://github.com/cms-sw/cmsdist/pulls and update base branch to IB/$CYCLE/master for those PRs which were opened for previous release cycle
 ```
 git commit -a -m "setup new developement cycle ${CYCLE}"
 git push origin